What are Christians to do with the fourth commandment?

 The proconsul ordered him to be returned to prison.
 And all heard Hilarion’s voice crying with great joy, “Thanks be to God.”

 We live in a different world today, don’t we?… To them the assembly and the Lord’s supper was not just something to do when it was convenient.
-It was important enough that they wouldn’t miss it even when it was risking your life to attend.
+It was important enough that they wouldn’t miss it even when it was risking their lives to attend.
 They would have been ashamed of Christians today who will miss the assembly for such trivial reasons.
 Were they right to see it as that important?
+Do you think the Lord was pleased with their commitment to it?

 – James Williams